amandadebler/campaignfinance/TX/README.md

 Jasper contains campaign finance data for Texas state and local candidates; for federal (Senate, House of Representatives), look at fec.gov.

+The whole database is available at this link: https://www.ethics.state.tx.us/tedd/TEC_CF_CSV.zip.
+As of 2018-05-14, this ZIP archive was 448MB.
+Record layouts: https://www.ethics.state.tx.us/tedd/CFS-ReadMe.txt, as well as the ReadMe.txt within the archive.
+It appears to be updated about once per quarter.

-Texas' campaign finance data is available as paged Excel documents.
+Individual candidates' campaign finance data is available as paged Excel documents.
 There are various measures to prevent automated downloads.

 https://www.ethics.state.tx.us/main/search.htm